 - Score the top in a criss-cross pattern and brush over the egg until the pastry is covered.

-- Place on greaseproof paper on a baking tray and bake in a preheated oven at 180oc for 30 minutes.
+- Place on greaseproof paper on a baking tray and bake in the oven for 30 minutes.